Sit and listen closely.

 My mom and I head over to Bubba Gump to eat.
-We sit at a table overlooking the ocean, outside on their patio area.
-Jay is our server, he's also from Wisconsin, and shares my dads name.
-He explains the "Run Forrest Run" "Stop Forrest, Stop" concept of the license plates on the table, for getting his attention.
-I look around a bit to see who is sitting around us.
-My mom orders a fish sandwich.
-I eat fish tacos.
+We sit at a table overlooking the ocean, outside on the patio.
+Jay is our server, he's from Wisconsin, and shares my dad's name.
+He explains the "Run Forrest Run" "Stop Forrest, Stop" concept of the license plates on the table, in order to get his attention.
+I look around to see who is sitting around us.
+My mom orders a fish sandwich and I eat fish tacos.

 What am I to make of all these things?
 I tell my mom about my dream this morning, then the song lyrics, about Monterey.
 She thinks that it cannot possibly be all coincidence.
 The way the day came together, I believe I'm supposed to figure something out.
 One way or the other.
 In all it's Universal randomness and chance-ness, what are the odds?

 I love and appreciate Rainy City Girl more than ever.

 And that's how my mind is influenced day by day by the Universe around me.
 I listen, but can't always make sense of it.
 Not yet anyway.
 One day at a time.

 Thank you for stopping by, taking time out of your day to read my story.

 "Have Love, Will Travel." - Petty

 How bout a cheer for all those bad girls?